inmagik/react-rocketjump/v3-website/docs/rj_object.md

 slug: /rj-object
 ---

-RjObject is the base concept of RocketJump it's the **container** that represent a piece of your "data source logic".
+RjObject is the base type of RocketJump it's the **container** that represent a piece of your "data source logic".

 Concretely an RjObject contains: